jxmot/markdown-render/README.md

 * `branch` - the branch that contains the markdown file
 * `mdfilerem` - if **`true`** the application will obtain the markdown file *from* the repository, if it is **`false`** it will look for the file locally
 * `mdfile` - the name of the targeted markdown file
+* `mdpageopt` - the path + name of the configuration file which contains settings for page footer, social icons, and "to top" functionality
 * `pagetitle` - this will become the text between the `<title>` tags in the rendered output
 * `gitdesc` - if **`true`** the application will obtain the description from the specified repository, if **`false`** it will use the text found in `metadesc`
 * `metadesc` - optional, used if `gitdesc` is `false`